 - If and to the extent that any provision of the general terms and conditions, or part of a provision, is void or voidable, the other provisions or the remaining part of the void or voidable provision of the general terms and conditions will remain in full force and effect.
 VGA and the client will then consult with each other about a new provision to replace the void/voidable provision, whereby the purport of the void/voidable provision will be observed as much as possible.

 - All assignments are deemed to have been given exclusively to and will only be accepted by or on behalf of VGA, even if it is the express or tacit intention that an assignment will be carried out by one or more specific persons.
 The operation of Sections 7:404, 7:407(2) and 7:409 of the Netherlands Civil Code is expressly excluded.
 Pursuant to, among others, the Money Laundering and Terrorist Financing (Prevention) Act (Wet betreffende de voorkoming van Witwassen en Financieren van Terrorisme, WWFT), VGA is obliged to verify the identity of the client and to report certain unusual transactions to the authorities.
 The client is aware of this obligation and, to the extent necessary, gives permission for this.

 - Either party may terminate the agreement by giving notice, if desired with immediate effect.
 The client is obliged to pay the fee and additional costs for the work carried out up to the moment of termination.

 Article 3.
 Engagement of third parties/auxiliary persons

-Each assignment given to VGA entails the authority to engage third parties/auxiliary persons and to accept any liability limitations of these third parties/auxiliary persons on behalf of the client.
+Each assignment given to VGA entails the authority to engage third parties/auxiliary persons, including interim lawyers and external advisers, and to accept any liability limitations of these third parties/auxiliary persons on behalf of the client.
 VGA is not liable for any shortcomings of and/or any damage by these third parties/auxiliary persons, except for intentional act or gross negligence on the part of VGA.